amansingh107/llm_project/README.md

 ---

-## Industry Impact
-NutriGPT has the potential to have a significant impact on the healthcare and nutrition industry in India.
-It provides a convenient and efficient way to access real-time nutrition data and insights, allowing stakeholders to make informed decisions and formulate effective policies.
-Researchers can use NutriGPT to analyze trends and patterns in nutrition data, leading to valuable discoveries in the field of public health.

----

-## Business Value
-NutriGPT offers a valuable service by bridging the gap between data sources and actionable insights.
-It can be monetized by offering premium features or data analysis services to organizations and institutions interested in in-depth nutrition assessments.
-The application can generate revenue through subscription models or consulting services for data-driven decision-making.

----

 ## Utilization of the LLM App
 - NutriGPT utilizes the LLM (Large Language Model) App features provided by Pathway to build a real-time data pipeline.